Skip to Content

 JPMorgan BetaBuilders Dev APAC ex-JpnETF earns a High Process Pillar rating.

-The main driver of the rating is that this fund tracks an index.
+The leading factor in the rating is that this fund tracks an index.
 Historical data, like Morningstar's Active/Passive Barometer, finds that passively managed funds have generally outperformed their active counterparts, especially over longer time horizons.
-The parent firm's five-year risk-adjusted success ratio of 59% also bolsters the process.
-The measure indicates the percentage of a firm's funds that survived and outperformed their respective category's median Morningstar Risk-Adjusted Return for the period.
-Their noteworthy success ratio suggests that the firm does well for investors and that this fund may benefit from that.
-Impressive risk-adjusted performance also reinforces the process, as shown by the fund's five-year alpha calculated relative to the category index, which suggests the process was successful over that period.
+Impressive risk-adjusted performance also strengthens the process.
+This can be seen in the fund's five-year alpha calculated relative to the category index, which suggests that the process was successful over that period.
+The parent firm's excellent risk-adjusted performance, as shown by its average 10-year Morningstar Rating of 3.3 stars, supports the rating as well.

 The investment strategy as stated in the fund's prospectus is: